How Can Christians Be the Salt of the Earth and the Light of the World?

 "I could be a good example of salt and light by being a good neighbor," says Janet, 11.
 "We can volunteer to help other people when they need help."

 In today's mobile society, a neighbor may be a co-worker who lives across town.
-Pollster George Gallup Jr. reports that Americans are lonely.
+Pollster George Gallup Jr. reported that Americans are lonely.
 Modern life offers many advantages, but a sense of community isn’t one of them.
-Before television invaded America, people used to talk to each other at home.
-Imagine that!
-The average American spends more than four hours a day watching mindless dribble.

 Just imagine the shock of your family and neighbors when you pull away from television long enough to acknowledge their presence.
 Jesus designed Christians to be the light of the world, not the afterglow of a television screen.